Speedrunyourknowledge/track-the-tracker/README.md

 ## Motivation

-Most users unknowingly authorize cross-site tracking by clicking "Accept All" on cookie banners.
-The result is an **Illusion of Privacy**: personal data is routinely collected and sold without transparent user consent.
-This extension acts as an **Auditor** — not an ad-blocker — revealing tracking activity in real time.
+Internet users routinely authorize cross-site tracking by clicking "Accept All" on cookie consent banners, often without realizing what they are agreeing to.
+The result is an **illusion of privacy**: personal data is routinely collected and sold without transparent user consent.
+This extension acts as an **Auditor**, not an ad-blocker, revealing tracking activity in real time.

 ### Core Privacy Problems